cvsubmittemp/BraVL/README.md

 # BraVL
-This is the official code for the paper "BraVL: Multimodal Zero-Shot Neural Decoding by Joint Learning Brain-Visual-Linguistic Representations".
+This is the official code for the paper "BraVL: Multimodal Zero-Shot Neural Decoding by Joint Learning Brain-Visual-Linguistic Representations" submitted to CVPR 2022.

-If you have any questions about the code or the paper, we are happy to help!

 ## Preliminaries